-The 'Strand Magazine' - Part One
+The ‘Strand Magazine’ – Part Two

 Continuing the tradition started by Doyle, the Strand also became a source for new detective fiction from authors such as Agatha Christie, Margery Allingham, E.C.
-Bentley, Edgar Wallace, who wrote a new series of his Four Just Men series for the magazine, Dorothy L. Sayers, G. K. Chesterton with his Father Brown mysyeries and Georges Simenon.
+Bentley, and Edgar Wallace, who wrote a new series of his Four Just Men series for the magazine, Dorothy L. Sayers, G. K. Chesterton with his Father Brown mysteries and Georges Simenon.

 Factual reports from distinguished contributors were regularly featured as well.
 Even a monarch got in on the act.
-A sketch Queen Victoria had drawn of one of her children was published (with her permission) in the Strand .
+A sketch Queen Victoria had drawn of one of her children was published (with her permission) in the Strand.

 Winston Churchill also contributed to its pages.
 Apart from many features about his life and career, he also wrote articles himself for the magazine.
 It was as a consequence of his colonial responsibilities that he made his first contribution.
 During the autumn of 1907, Churchill, who at that time was Under Secretary of State for the Colonies, travelled through British East Africa, including Kenya and Uganda, ostensibly on a hunting trip but his official duties were never far away.
 He chronicled his travels in My African Journey, which was serialised in The Strand in nine parts from March to November 1908.
 Churchill’s artistic talents were first displayed in the Christmas 1921 issue, which ran the first of a two-part piece ‘Painting as a Pastime’.
 It reproduced eleven of Churchill’s paintings in full colour, alongside an essay which explained how he first discovered the thrill of painting and how he developed his skills in this medium.
-During the twenties he began to draft autobiographical pieces which would later form part of his first volume of autobiography, My Early Life (1930).
+During the twenties, he began to draft autobiographical pieces which would later form part of his first volume of autobiography, My Early Life (1930).
 Two of these appeared in The Strand, starting with the two-part ‘My Escape from the Boers’, in the December 1923 and January 1924 issues.

-Costs rose, circulation fell, and while the magazine staggered on in the early post war years, the situation grew worse.
+Costs rose, circulation fell, and while the magazine staggered on in the early post-war years, the situation grew worse.
 By 1950, it was terminal: the Strand needed a quarter of a million pounds to put it back on its feet.
-The owners saw no hope of raising the money, so in March of that year the Strand was forced to cease publication.
+The owners saw no hope of raising the money, so in March of that year, the Strand was forced to cease publication.
 By then the circulation had dropped to 95,000 – a far cry from the glorious 500,000 it was achieving in its heyday.
 There was great sadness in the publishing world and a certain amount of anger that the publishers were prepared to let the Strand die.
 But sadly there was no remedy to resuscitate the old war horse.
-The Strand had been an institution which had provided a show case for some of the greatest storytellers of the nineteenth and twentieth centuries and, of course, it remains the spiritual home of Sherlock Holmes.
+The Strand had been an institution which had provided a showcase for some of the greatest storytellers of the nineteenth and twentieth centuries and, of course, it remains the spiritual home of Sherlock Holmes.
 Without the Strand, who knows if Holmes and Watson would be the well-regarded icons they are today.